 Smarter, Greener Cities

 Of course, governments will need to develop policy and practical frameworks to help bring the public and private sectors together and make these goals a reality.
-Some will even undertake audacious smart city master plans to develop more resourceful and safer mobility options, improve water consumption and distribution, provide more access to better healthcare and much more.
+Some will even undertake audacious smart city plans to develop more resourceful and safer mobility options, improve water consumption and distribution, provide more access to better healthcare and much more.